 2. The contention of the Learned Counsel of the applicants is that change of option regarding date of absorption could be made any time before acceptance and in any case the letter of the Railway Authorities conveying their approval to the acceptance of the resignations of the applicants consequent upon their permanent absorptions in IRCON could not have a retrospective effect.
 It is seen that after the approval to the acceptance of resignations by the Railway Authorities from retrospective date, IRCON issued an Office Order deeming the applicants to have retired from railway service from retrospective dates as given in the communications of the railway authorities and permanently absorbing the applicants in IRCON in public interest from retrospective dates.

 3. The reliefs sought are -

-(i) Issue of direction to the respondents

-to absorb the applicants from the date of issuance of the sanction of the
+- (i) Issue of direction to the respondents to absorb the applicants from the date of issuance of the sanction of the to be harmonised with the date of issue by the Government.

-Government.